 For this reason, my nighttime plug bag is heavy on needlefish when I need distance to reach the stripers.
 In addition to casting farther than just about any other plug, needlefish are some of the most versatile striper lures available.
 No matter what location or conditions you fish, there is a needlefish out there that will catch fish, from small floating models for calm waters to big fast-sinking plugs for rough seas and strong currents.

-“Stubby” and “bullet” needlefish merit extra consideration when targeting far-out fish.
+Long-distance casting stubby needlefish like the Super Strike Bullet merit extra consideration when targeting far-out fish.
 These lures, dressed up with feathered tail hooks, can have a wiggling, pulsing action that rivals soft plastics or bucktails, giving you the fish-attracting moves of those lures and the distance-casting benefits of a needlefish.

 I always stash a few bottle plugs in the bag as well, provided I’m fishing somewhere with enough current to make them effective.
-Darters, though not built for distance like bottle plugs, can reach offshore bass as well, and these plugs will work in moderate to slow currents.
+Darters such as the Super Strike Zig-Zag, though not built for distance like bottle plugs, can reach offshore bass as well, and these plugs will work in moderate to slow currents.
 I have found that many darters tumble and lose distance when casting into a headwind.

 Experimenting with long-casting lures could help you strike gold.
 One spring night, my friend Dave and I were casting to a current seam far off the beach where a school of bass had set up to feed.
 The water was shallow and the current was slow, making it the perfect place to fish 1- to 1 ½-ounce bucktails.
 The only problem was that the bucktails fell well short of the rip.
 When the onshore wind would slow momentarily, and we’d get a few extra feet on our casts, we almost always got hit within the first few turns of the retrieve.
 If we didn’t hook up in the first few cranks, the rest of the retrieve was over dead water.
 I briefly clipped on a 2-ounce bucktail, which got the distance I needed, but became immediately buried in weeds.
 I compensated by retrieving faster to keep the heavier jig off the bottom, but the bass weren’t interested in that.
 I tried bottles, darters, needles and even poppers, but the bass only wanted the jig.
 I was considering a move to somewhere the bass might be closer when the sound of Dave’s screaming drag made me reconsider.
 The fish took a long time to subdue, but Dave eventually steered it into the shallow water at his feet, all 42 pounds of it.
 In the mouth of the big striper was a 2-ounce bucktail, tipped with two pork rinds.
 The extra strip of pork slowed the bucktail’s descent just enough for it to hover in front of the big bass during Dave’s unhurried retrieve.